logo

 news

-The organizers have also congratulated the team, who supported Andrew’s record, including Tejan Gurung (TJ), Pur Bahadur Gurung (Yukta), Bidhan Shrestha, Sujal Gurung, KiTemba Sherpa, Pemba Chhewang Sherpa, porters and the base camp crew.
+Elite Exped also credited the success to a dedicated support crew, including Pur Bahadur Gurung (Yukta), Bidhan Shrestha, Sujal Gurung, KiTemba Sherpa, Pemba Chhewang Sherpa, porters, and the base camp staff.

 CN